TysonStanley/biosketchr/README.md

 When you `knit` this, it will produce a PDF file in the same folder that is formatted like the appropriate biosketch.
-This PDF will look something like the following:
+This PDF will look something like the
+following:

 <img src="man/figures/pdf_output_example.png" align="center" width="50%" height="50%"/>

-Yay\!
-Biosketching with RMarkdown\!
+Enjoy biosketching with RMarkdown\!

 ## Note